Emergent Software

 IaaS: Infrastructure as a Service

-Infrastructure as a service (IaaS) provides virtualized computing resources over the Internet.
-It supplies businesses with essential infrastructure such as virtual machines, storage, and networking.
-This allows them to easily build and manage their own customized environments.
+Infrastructure as a Service (IaaS) provides virtualized computing resources over the internet.
+It gives businesses access to infrastructure such as virtual machines, storage, networking, and firewalls without requiring them to buy and manage physical hardware.

 • Amazon Web Services (AWS)